OpenDataforWeb3/hackathon/January 2023 - DataBuilders Hackathon.md

 |EDA Gitcoin|Exploratory Data Analysis|[Link to project](https://github.com/dspytdao/EDA_Gitcoin)|
 |Exploratory Data Analysis of UNICEF and Fantom grant G-15|Exploratory Data Analysis|[Link to project](https://market.oceanprotocol.com/asset/did:op:7df1cc9918f35163938ca219510a774c9ed80f8331c2743886fc54623acff218)|
 |DataBuild Analysis|Exploratory Data Analysis|[Link to project](https://flipsidecrypto.xyz/mrwildcat/data-build-analysis-examining-the-behavior-of-444-suspect-addresses-8wBnT9)|

+## Hackathon Results:
+The OpenData Community hackathon in January of 2023 was judged in early February with bounties distributed by mid-February.

+We highlight a few of the themes emerging from the hackathon made possible by the generous support of Gitcoin and our other sponsors and by a growing community of volunteers.

+For a slideshow overview of the OpenData Community and the hackathon results - and our immediate plans as well - please take a look here:
+ODC summary with summary of hackathon and immediate plans

+To read more go to [OpenData Community Data Builder Hackathon Results](https://gov.gitcoin.co/t/gitcoin-founded-opendata-community-kicks-off-databuilder-hackathon/12489/5)